yeasy/learning_pickleball/22_terminologies_en.md

 * **Game Point**: The last point needed by one side to win a game.
 * **Groundstroke**: After the ball bounces from the ground, hit the ball.
 * **Half-Volley**: Hitting the ball immediately after it bounces, usually used in the dinking play.
+* **Inside Out**: Swing the paddle inwards, but face the paddle outwards to hit the ball outwards.
 * **Let**: A serve that touches the net but lands in the correct service area, in singles, this usually requires a re-serve.
 * **Lob**: Hit the ball to let it fly high and land to the back court, usually near the baseline.
 * **Match Point**: The last point needed by one side to win the entire match.